Baaggii/erp-web-next/docs/notifications.md

 30&nbsp;seconds).

 Set the WebSocket endpoint with the `VITE_SOCKET_URL` environment variable.
-If undefined the client connects to the same origin as the page.
+If undefined the client connects to the same host as the REST API (`VITE_API_BASE`, with the `/api` suffix removed).
+Socket handshakes are served from `/api/socket.io` by default; override this path with `VITE_SOCKET_PATH` on the client and `SOCKET_IO_PATH` on the server when your reverse proxy expects a different prefix.

 ## Local storage keys